What is a court reporter?

 Is a court reporter required to take typing tests?

 In Ontario, tests or certification are not mandatory; however, most reporting programs require minimum typing speeds of 200-225 words per minute.

 How does a stenographic machine work?

 They are similar to a standard QWERTY keyboard.
 To maximize typing speed and recorded intonations, these machines are built to type phonetic sounds instead of letters.
 In order to do this, court reporters must press multiple keys at once to ensure that the proper sound and inflection is noted for later use.

 Yes.
 They are a officers of the court, just like clerks and guards.

 Should I ask the court reporter an opinion about the case?

 Absolutely not.
 You should refrain from asking a court reporter’s opinion on the case.
 In order to protect the integrity of the record, court reporters should always remain impartial.

 Is technology a friend or foe?

-While there has always been a debate on this topic, court reporters have proven to use today’s tech for their advantage.
-Some of the software include real time translation., video recording for accuracy, voice recording and long distance reporting.
-The chances of technology replacing a reporter in the near future is not reasonable.
+While there has always been a debate on this topic, court reporters have proven to use today’s technology for their advantage.
+Some of the software include real time translation, video recording for accuracy, voice recording and long distance reporting.
+The chances of technology replacing a reporter in the near future is not foreseeable.